- Contractor Resources

 We’ve put together all of the information you’ll need about the differences between a limited company and an umbrella and what each could mean for you.
 There’s also plenty of information about what the day-to-day will mean for you and your responsibilities, so you’re always prepared.

-The Good Work Plan was published to create fairer working conditions.
+In April 2017, the Good Work Plan was published.
 Our guide contains a summary of the legislation implemented as a result in April 2020.

 Compare umbrella companies with limited company options, to see which is the most cost efficient solution that suits your circumstances.